-If you decide to undertake the MEng year you will delve deeper into a topic which inspires you, and every year it results in some fantastic pieces of independent study.
-There have been a number of cases in recent years where our students have had their work published in scientific literature; a permanent record of their contribution to pushing forward the boundaries of our knowledge.
+If you undertake the MEng year you will delve deeper into a topic which inspires you, and every year it results in some fantastic pieces of independent study.
+There have been several cases in recent years where our students have had their work published in scientific literature.

 Integrated design project

 You’ll be given a real-life engineering problem - usually a project suggested by one of our industrial partners which they are involved with.
 The industrial partner has a dual role in this project; external engineers will be supporting you on the technical issues, as well as acting as the client.
 In groups you’ll carry out the project incrementally, initially undertaking an option study consisting of architectural, civil, structural, MEP, environmental and construction methodology proposals in the form of a series of ‘architects boards’.

 In the second part of the IDP you’ll produce a holistic report for the scheme adding (amongst other things) cost, construction programme, carbon footprint, risk and detailed civil/structural design to the issues considered in the option study, but in a more detailed, traditional, report format.
 Finally, groups present their proposals to the academic module team and industry partner, and the top groups are selected to re-deliver their presentations at the industry partners offices to an industry-based audience.